Rogdham/pyzstd/index.rst

         More workers improve speed, but also increase memory usage.

-        Default value is ``0``, aka "single-threaded mode" : no worker is spawned, compression is performed inside caller's thread.
+        ``0`` (default) or ``1`` means to use single-threaded compression, no worker is spawned, compression is performed inside caller's thread.

     .. py:attribute:: jobSize

         Size of a compression job, in bytes.

         This value is enforced only when :py:attr:`~CParameter.nbWorkers` > 1.

-        Each compression job is completed in parallel, so this value can indirectly impact the nb of active threads.
+        Each compression job is completed in parallel, so this value can indirectly impact the number of active threads.

         ``0`` means default, which is dynamically determined based on compression parameters.

-        Job size must be a minimum of overlap size (specified by :py:attr:`CParameter.overlapLog`), or 1 MiB, whichever is largest.

-        The minimum size is automatically and transparently enforced.
+        Non-zero value will be silently clamped to:

+        * minimum value: ``max(overlap_size, 1_MiB)``. overlap_size is specified by :py:attr:`~CParameter.overlapLog` parameter.
+        * maximum value: ``512_MiB if 32_bit_build else 1024_MiB``. (zstd v1.4.8 values)

     .. py:attribute:: overlapLog

         Control the overlap size, as a fraction of window size.
+(The "window size" here is not strict :py:attr:`~CParameter.windowLog`, see zstd source code.)

+        This value is enforced only when :py:attr:`~CParameter.nbWorkers` > 1.

         The overlap size is an amount of data reloaded from previous job at the beginning of a new job.
 It helps preserve compression ratio, while each job is compressed in parallel.

-        This value is enforced only when :py:attr:`~CParameter.nbWorkers` > 1.

 Larger values increase compression ratio, but decrease speed.

-        Possible values range from 0 to 9 :
+        Possible values range from 0 to 9:

-        - 0 means "default" : value will be determined by the library, depending on :py:attr:`~CParameter.strategy`
+        - 0 means "default" : The value will be determined by the library.
+The value varies between 6 and 9, depending on :py:attr:`~CParameter.strategy`.
         - 1 means "no overlap"
         - 9 means "full overlap", using a full window size.

-        Each intermediate rank increases/decreases load size by a factor 2 :
+        Each intermediate rank increases/decreases load size by a factor 2:

         9: full window;  8: w/2;  7: w/4;  6: w/8;  5:w/16;  4: w/32;  3:w/64;  2:w/128;  1:no overlap;  0:default

-        Default value varies between 6 and 9, depending on :py:attr:`~CParameter.strategy`.

-        "Window size" and :py:attr:`CParameter.windowLog` are different, see `zstd format document <https://github.com/facebook/zstd/blob/release/doc/zstd_compression_format.md#window_descriptor>`_ for details.

 .. _DParameter: